tinko26/ao/docs/api/src/ao/ao_mathf.h.md

 # Notes

 This module provides mathematical constants and functions for floating-point numbers.
 Although the standard library provides such constants and functions, too, they are not available in a freestanding runtime environment.
 Nonetheless, many toolchains provide implementations for mathematical functions, that are highly optimized for the target platform, especially if the platform is equipped with a floating point unit.
-Therefore, this module is abstract, that is, an implementation must be provided by a port package.
+Therefore, this module is abstract, that is, an implementation must be provided by a port.

 # Include